BetcyBabu/Create-EC2-Terraform-sample/README.md

 # Creating EC2 Instances using Terraform

-This allow you to manage infrastructure with configuration files rather than through a graphical user interface.
+Terraform allow you to manage infrastructure with configuration files rather than through a graphical user interface.

 ## Objective